ga-wdi-boston/rails-heroku-setup-guide/README.md

 -   This guide assumes you have followed [these installation instructions](https://github.com/ga-wdi-boston/rails-api-template#installation) unequivocally.
 ## Objectives

--   Create a Heroku app from the command line
+-   Create a Heroku app from the command line.
--   Push the latest code to Heroku
+-   Push the latest code to Heroku.
--   Migrate the production database
+-   Migrate the production database.

 ## Getting Set Up